Linkedin for Business – Building Your Brand

 Before you can create your own company page, you must have a personal LinkedIn profile that must be at least seven days old.
 And with a verified email address.
 The profile strength must be at least intermediate or all-star and you need to have several connections.

 You must also ensure that your company doesn’t already have a page on LinkedIn and that you yourself, meet the requirements to add a company page on LinkedIn.
-And since your company’s email domain is unique to the company itself, a
+And since your company’s email domain is unique to the company itself, a domain cannot be used more than once to create a company page.

 Once you’ve created your page, your next step is – editing.
 From company description to a compelling summary.
 Company description should not be longer than 2,000 characters and it should include information about your business.
 For example, what products and services you offer, your company’s history and mission.